Santa Monica resorts and hotels are among the best in Los Angeles.

 Santa Monica has set the bar on sophisticated beachside dining - and knows how to keep things going well into the evening.

-These 11 Santa Monica resorts and beach hotels are the best of the best, offering superb accommodations, stellar sea views, and impeccable service, each with a uniquely Santa Monica vibe.
-Here's a bit about each:
+The Santa Monica resorts and beach hotels below are the best of the best, offering superb accommodations, stellar sea views, and impeccable service, each with a uniquely Santa Monica vibe.

 Hollywood celebrities including Greta Garbo, Jean Harlow, and Marilyn Monroe, regularly flocked to the exclusive hotel in years past, seeking a tranquil haven from fans and the prying eyes of the media.